-Staff are exploring how we can use these funding sources to provide EV charging infrastructure to City departments to support the City's growing all- electric and plug-in electric fleet, as well as grow the community EV charging infrastructure.
+Staff are exploring how we can use these funding sources to provide EV charging infrastructure to City departments to support the City's growing EV and plug in EV fleet, as well as grow the community EV charging infrastructure.

-Electric Vehicle Fleet Assessment and Recommendations
+Electric Vehicle Fleet Assessment and Recommendations -

-Staff met recently with the City Fleet Manager and the Police Chief to learn where there are departmental obstacles to purchasing electric vehicles and plug in electric vehicles.
+Staff met recently with the City Fleet Manager and the Police Chief to learn where there are departmental obtacles to purchasing electric vehicles and plug in electric vehicles.
 The funding coming from the federal government through the state government, increased supply of vehicles, and lower prices of vehicles are helping the City achieve the transition of the City's fleet to EV vehicles.
 The police chief is interested in supporting his police officers with EV vehicles and home charging infrastructure.